KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ### On "Alternative Carriers"

 Orientation is decisive, but orientation alone does not create the path.
-Structon is not one carrier among many; it is the only medium through which reality exists.
+Structon is not one carrier among many; it is the only medium through which definable reality exists.
 Without it there is no motion, no orientation, no integration — only cessation.
 Centropy reaches 🕳️ Zenon because it moves through every layer facing the still root; entropy never does, and so rests in ⚫ Aion as static, unfulfilled potential.

 ### Shred Integration